Djelle/ESPHomeVoiceSatellite/README.md

 It has support for adressable LED-strip.
 And 5 buttons for interactions.
 It has audio sounds for key-click and "Listening" start/end.

 A better YAML programmer could probably make this code smarter and more compact.
-But it is working :)
+But it is working as it should :)

 ## Buttons
 I used a cheap (and faulty) bluetooth speaker for this project.
 Which happened to have 5 buttons: